Suzanne Francart, PharmD, BCPS, Assistant Director of Pharmacy at the University of North Carolina Hospitals

 Nov 11, 2019

 Oncology pharmacy has undergone a rapid transformation in recent years.
-On this episode of CANCER BUZZ, learn more about the role that oncology pharmacists play in cancer care and how that role is changing in the face of new therapies and the advent of value-based health.
+Learn more about the role that oncology pharmacists play in cancer care and how that role is changing in the face of new therapies and the advent of value-based health.
 Discover how the University of North Carolina Hospital’s Department of Pharmacy developed a closed-loop, pharmacy-managed, pre-certification and denials management program to avoid passing surprise bills to patients and ensure financial stability for the cancer program.